Toji Temple in Kyoto

 Ryokans are the perfect way to discover old Japanese culture and traditions.

-The Buddhist temple is one of the oldest in Kyoto and famous for its Five-storied pagoda.
+The Buddhist temple is one of the oldest in Kyoto and famous for its Five-storied pagoda (gojunoto).
 The height of the pagoda is 54,8 meter.
-The tallest wooden tower in Japan is really an impressive sight.
+It is the tallest wooden tower in Japan and really an impressive sight.
 Many buildings at the temple grounds are Important Cultural Properties or National Treasures.
 My tip: The illumination of the pagoda and the park at night during the cherry blossom season is amazing.

 My tips for local activities